Google On Robots.txt: When To Use Noindex vs. Disallow

 Why Noindex is More Reliable Than Disallow

 Important Note: Google no longer supports noindex directives inside robots.txt.
 If you previously used noindex in robots.txt, switch to meta tags or HTTP headers.
+This will, however, not help with direct links.

 Best Practices for Managing Indexing